 In a nutshell, the DDR5 RAM packs more power than the DDR4 RAM, and since you’re building a PC with an i9-13900K as its brain, you should definitely go with the latest and greatest RAM to complement the CPU’s high performance.

 How We Selected These RAM

 We at Tech4Gamers follow strict guidelines in preparing our buying guides.
-Similarly, in picking the best RAM for Core i9-13900K, we considered many factors so our selected products are the absolute best for our users.
+Similarly, in picking the best RAM for Core i9-13900K, we considered many factors, so our selected products are the absolute best for our users.
 Make sure you go through these factors before buying RAM.

 Budget and Affordability

 Let’s face it, an i9-13900K build is not going to come cheap; the processor alone is one of the most expensive CPUs out there.
 On top of that, the components to pair it with are also going to be high-end, including the motherboard, cooler, GPU, and PSU.
 So, it is understandable if you’re prepared to spend a good amount of money to get the best RAM for your i9-13900K.

 But that doesn’t mean that we will completely skip the pricing factor.
 It is still an important feature and can sway your decision in favor of or against a particular RAM.
 So, our picks for the Best i9-13900K Ram rely heavily on their pricing and how much value they will provide for the money.

 The most crucial and integral factor to consider when selecting the best RAM is the performance and the latency figures.
 You might think that the frequency or the transfer rate is the only thing that determines how well a RAM will perform, for example, RAM with 6000 MT/s is capable of doing 6000 million transfers per second.
 So, the higher the transfer rate, the better the RAM.